About the Office of Minority and Women Inclusion

 Sutherland joined the Federal Reserve Bank of San Francisco in 1988.
 Throughout her Federal Reserve career, she has worked in a variety of functions with increasing responsibility, primarily in the financial services, operations, and support areas.
 She was promoted to the officer ranks in 1993 and to senior vice president in 1999.
 Sutherland represented the Twelfth District on the Federal Reserve System’s Conference of Presidents Subcommittee on Human Resources from 2000 until September of 2010, serving as chair from June 2002 to July 2006.
 Since 2007, she has served on the Committee on Plan Administration, the fiduciary oversight committee for the System’s Pension and Thrift Plan.

-Beverley-Ann Hawkins, Equal Employment Opportunity Officer
+Rita Aguilar, Equal Employment Opportunity Officer

 To achieve the goals of the Dodd-Frank legislation and to champion diversity at the Federal Reserve Bank of San Francisco, the OMWI is wholly supported by the president, first vice president, and senior management.
 To meet its goals, the OMWI partners with key areas within the Bank, including Human Resources, Procurement, Banking Supervision and Regulation, and Public Information, along with the Diversity Council and its employee resource groups.